sooma12/2024-01_rnaseq_pbpGlpsB/README.md

 A gtf file can be generated using:
 `gffread  REF_GENOMES/17978-mff/NZ_CP012004.gff3 -T -o REF_GENOMES/17978-mff/NZ_CP012004.gtf`

+The GTF file's third column contains "transcript" and "CDS" information, but STAR relies on the third column containing "exon".
+We want the information in "transcript" to replace "exon" for STAR.
+Two ways to do this:
+1. Add the flag `--sjdbGTFfeatureExon transcript` to STAR command
+2. Or, convert "transcript" to "exon".
+I did the latter.
+Used custom script `gff3_colThree_to_exon.py` with the following command:
+`python gff3_colThree_to_exon.py /work/geisingerlab/Mark/REF_GENOMES/17978-mff/NZ_CP012004.gtf /work/geisingerlab/Mark/rnaSeq/2024-01_rnaseq_pbpGlpsB/ref/NZ_CP012004_transcript2exon.gtf transcript`

+Finally, STAR's genomeGenerate was run using the commands in `sbatch_starGenomeGenerate_GTF_2024-02-01.sh`

+STAR genomeGenerate output is found in `ref/`.

 ## Alignment
 Note, try the next few steps both with quality/length-trimmed data AND with untrimmed data!